intel-analytics/ipex-llm/docs/docs/Chronos/API/TCMFForecaster.md

 ## **Introduction**

-Analytics Zoo Zouwu TCMFForecaster provides an efficient way to forecast high dimensional time series.
+Analytics Zoo Chronos TCMFForecaster provides an efficient way to forecast high dimensional time series.

 TCMFForecaster is based on DeepGLO algorithm, which is a deep forecasting model which thinks globally and acts locally.
 You can refer to [the deepglo paper](https://arxiv.org/abs/1905.03806) for more details.